Advanced features

 Note

-If you enable parameter pass-through for HLS encryption in the ApsaraVideo VOD console, the default parameter is MtsHIsUriToken.
-For more information, see Parameter pass-through for HLS encryption.
-Then, set the MtsHIsUriToken value to the ApsaraVideo VOD source by following the preceding code.
+If you enable parameter pass-through for HLS encryption in the ApsaraVideo VOD console and the default parameter name is MtsHlsUriToken, you must set the MtsHlsUriToken value in the download source as shown in the code above.
+For more information, see parameter pass-through for HLS encryption.

-After preparation succeeds, the onPrepared method is called.
-The returned TrackInfo includes information such as the definition of each video stream.
+After the download source is prepared, the onPrepared method is called.
+The mediaInfo parameter of the callback contains information about each available video track, such as video quality.
 Select a track to download.
-The following is an example:
+The following code provides an example:

 -(void)onPrepared:(AliMediaDownloader *)downloader mediaInfo:(AVPMediaInfo *)info {